jkotlinski/durexforth/README.md

 # durexforth

-Modern, lean C64 Forth inspired by colorForth, JONESFORTH and Blazin' Forth.
+Modern C64 Forth inspired by colorForth, JONESFORTH and Blazin' Forth.
 Project includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support (new in 1.3!).

 Goals: